executors/executors/wording.md

 ### `ProtoAllocator` requirements

 A type `A` meets the `ProtoAllocator` requirements if `A` is `CopyConstructible` (C++Std [copyconstructible]), `Destructible` (C++Std [destructible]), and `allocator_traits<A>::rebind_alloc<U>` meets the allocator requirements (C++Std [allocator.requirements]), where `U` is an object type. [*Note:* For example, `std::allocator<void>` meets the proto-allocator requirements but not the allocator requirements. *--end note*] No comparison operator, copy operation, move operation, or swap operation on these types shall exit via an exception.

+### Invocable archetype

+Let `Args...` be an argument pack.
+The name `execution::invocable_archetype` is an implementation-defined type that, with `Args...`, models `invocable`.

+A program that creates an instance of `execution::invocable_archetype` is ill-formed.

 ### Customization points